Everywhere on the Planet Microplastics Are Found Inside People

 The Growing Problem of Microplastics

-When the projections in the graph come to fruition, what is now already an immense problem will by 2050 become a planetary disaster, as more plastics being produced equates to greater quantities of microplastics affecting our health.
+When the projections in the graph come to fruition, what is already an immense problem by 2050 will become a planetary disaster, as more plastics being produced equates to greater quantities of microplastics affecting our health and the planet’s.

 Defining and Understanding Microplastics